isomerpages/imda-codesg/_resources/Resources.md

 Go on an adventure with Rolly and Mavie and uncover the wonders of AI in your daily lives!
 Get to learn more about AI through fun-filled comics and interactive activities.
 Try out the quiz at the end of the book to test your AI knowledge!

-The AI activity book will be made available for students who are going through, or have been through the <a href="https://codesg.imda.gov.sg/in-schools/code-for-fun/overview/" target="_blank">Code For Fun Enrichment Programme</a> in primary schools, where you can continue your AI learning journey at home.
+The AI activity book will be made available for students who are going through, or have been through the [Code for Fun Enrichment Programme ](https://codesg.imda.gov.sg/code-for-fun/)  in primary schools, where you can continue your AI learning journey at home.

 Download the activity book [here](/files/resources/IMDA-Ai-Activity-Book.pdf).